phillipmalboeuf/injustices/application.md

 No traction as such.
 If you already find that I'm too early stage, I'm okay with that and I'll keep working on things:)

 ##What is the URL of your marketing website? (if any)
-It's still very much a work in progress, but here's what I have so far: https://injustices.wiki
+It's still much a work in progress, but here's what I have so far: https://injustices.wiki

 ##How about any company social accounts?
 Only if they are worth checking out.
 -